 - Old WWII anti-tank cylinders on the Riverside Walk

-- A pit stop at the café with great home-made cakes and ice-creams
+- A Visitors’ Centre with tasty home-made cakes and ice-creams

 - Sweeping views of the Surrey Hills from the memorial viewpoint

-You could try geocaching up the hill, but be warned – the ones we tried were cryptic and very tricky.
+Another way to entertain the children at Box Hill is geocaching.
+However, be warned – the ones we tried were cryptic and very tricky.

 A circular walk at Virginia Water Lake